geekan/HowToLiveLonger/README_en.md

 * [悲观情绪与更高的全因死亡率和心血管疾病死亡率有关, 但乐观情绪并不能起到保护作用](https://www.x-mol.com/paper/1288184397379059712/t?recommendPaper=1263704526086578176)*(Mandarin, Use Chrome's Translator)*
 * [Pessimism is associated with greater all-cause and cardiovascular mortality, but optimism is not protective](https://www.nature.com/articles/s41598-020-69388-y?utm_source=xmol&utm_medium=affiliate&utm_content=meta&utm_campaign=DDCN_1_GL01_metadata_scirep)
-  * The Life Orientation Test (LOT), containing items for optimism and pessimism, was included in a twin study on health of Australians aged over 50 in 1993–1995.
+  * The Life Orientation Test (LOT), containing items for optimism and pessimism, was included in a twin study on the health of Australians aged over 50 in 1993–1995.
 After a mean of 20 years, participants were matched against death information from the Australian National Death Index.
 1,068 out of 2,978 participants with useable LOT scores had died.
-Survival analysis tested for associations between separate optimism and pessimism scores and mortality from any cause, and from cancers, cardiovascular diseases or other known causes.
-Age-adjusted scores on the pessimism scale were associated with all-cause and cardiovascular mortality (Hazard Ratios per 1 standard deviation unit, 95% confidence intervals and p-values 1.134, 1.065–1.207, 8.85 × 10–5 and 1.196, 1.045–1.368, 0.0093, respectively) but not with cancer deaths.
+Survival analysis tested for associations between separate optimism and pessimism scores and mortality from any cause, and from cancers, cardiovascular diseases, or other known causes.
+Age-adjusted scores on the pessimism scale were associated with all-cause and cardiovascular mortality (Hazard Ratios per 1 standard deviation unit, 95% confidence intervals, and p-values 1.134, 1.065–1.207, 8.85 × 10–5 and 1.196, 1.045–1.368, 0.0093, respectively) but not with cancer deaths.
 Optimism scores, which were only weakly correlated with pessimism scores (age-adjusted rank correlation = − 0.176), did not show significant associations with overall or cause-specific mortality.
 Reverse causation (disease causing pessimism) is unlikely because in that case both cardiovascular diseases and cancers would be expected to lead to pessimism.

 ##### 6.3.2.
 Wealth